-- tariff basket - individual price caps
+- tariff basket

+- individual price caps

 - revenue cap

 - revenue yield

 - combination of the above.

-With respect to pricing proposals, WASA must show that the impact on customers of the proposed tariff structures have been fully taken into account and how low income or vulnerable customers will be affected.
+With respect to pricing proposals, WASA must show the impact on customers of the proposed tariff structures and how low income or vulnerable customers will be affected.
 WASA must consider how it intends to implement the tariffs i.e. whether a phased or rapid introduction of new tariffs.
 The practicalities and costs associated with administering a number of tariff structures must also be considered.
 In short, this section must contain the following discussion:

-- background information about the service and recent pricing history; - the reasoning behind the proposed tariff structure, including a clear identification of the principles underpinning the proposal (including a cost of service study); - customers' responsiveness to proposed tariff structure; - the manner in which the tariffs is to be implemented (i.e. billing period, customer class etc.); and - the impact of the proposal on different customers, on inflation and on the country's competitiveness.
+- background information about the service and recent pricing history; - the reasoning behind the proposed tariff structure, with justification; - clear identification of the principles underpinning the proposal (including a cost of service study); - customers' expected responsiveness to proposed tariff structure; - the manner in which the tariffs are to be implemented (i.e. billing period, customer class etc.); and - the impact of the proposal on different customers, on inflation and on the country's competitiveness.